SAP/spartacus-docs/_pages/telco/telco-release-information.md

 ## Release 3.1

-*Release 3.1 libraries published May 28, 2021*
+*Release 3.1 libraries published September 1, 2021*

-The 3.1 libraries for the accelerator provides a new Media spartacus storefront along with sample data.
+The 3.1 libraries for the accelerator provides a new Media Spartacus storefront along with sample data.
 With 3.1, the TUA libraries support three storefronts: Telco, Utilities, and Media.

 ## Release 3.0